-Site preparation should commence with the stripping of any organic topsoil.
-In addition, any loose, soft, or otherwise unsuitable materials should be stripped from the site.
-Deeper, softer soils could be present within and adjacent to the drainage swale that crosses the site, and stripping depths are likely to vary across the site.
-Materials that are stripped from the site should be carefully separated to avoid incorporation of organic materials into new fill sections in the building or pavement areas.
-Site clearing, grubbing, and stripping should be performed during dry weather conditions.
+Site preparation should commence with the stripping of any organic topsoil, as well as, and any loose, soft, or otherwise unsuitable materials should be stripped from the site.
+Stripping depths are likely to vary across the site.
+These materials should be carefully separated to avoid incorporation of organic materials into new fill sections in the building or pavement areas.
+Site clearing, grubbing and stripping should be performed during dry weather conditions.
 Operation of heavy equipment on the site during wet conditions could result in excessive rutting and mixing of construction debris with the underlying soils.

-Upon completion of stripping operations, but prior to any new fill being placed on site, we recommend that the exposed ground surface be proofrolled with a loaded tandem axle dump truck weighing at least 20 tons or similar equipment.
+Upon completion of stripping operations, but prior to any new fill being placed on site, we recommend that the exposed ground surface be proofrolled with a loaded tandem axle dump truck weighing at least 20 tons or with similar equipment.
 Proofrolling operations should be observed by a representative of Olsson.
 Unstable and unsuitable soils revealed by proofrolling should be removed and replaced with structural fill.

-Once proofrolling is complete, the upper 8 inches of exposed subgrade should be scarified, moisture conditioned, and recompacted to a minimum of 95 percent of the materials Standard Proctor maximum dry density (ASTM D-698) at a moisture content between optimum and 4 percent above optimum.
+Once proofrolling is complete, the upper 9 inches of exposed subgrade should be scarified, moisture conditioned, and recompacted to a minimum of 95 percent of the materials Standard Proctor maximum dry density (ASTM D-698) at a moisture content between 1 percent below and 3 percent above optimum.